AdaGold/capstone/tech-stacks.md

 One of the most exciting and challenging things about the capstone project is learning new technologies to integrate into your project.

 ## Technology Stacks
 Real-world projects are composed from a selection of specific technologies that each take care of some piece of the work necessary to have a production-ready application.
 The full set of technologies that are used in a project is known as the **technology stack** for that project.

 For your capstone project you'll need to determine what tech stack you should use, based on the needs of your project plan.
+What we're presenting below covers a wide range of possible technologies that could be involved in large production applications, such as what you may see in your internships. **Your capstone projects will not need to have all of these technologies.**

 ### Major Parts of a Web Application Tech Stack
 Every project's goals are different, and as a result its tech stack will be different.
 However, within the realm of web applications there are several major pieces that virtually every project requires: